3 Trending Flavors to Try

 Around-the-World Flavors and Natural Angus Beef: The Perfect Combination for Impressive Eats in 2022

 If you’re cooking at home more often, entertaining guests for a special occasion, or eating in for date night, take your dish to the next level with these flavors and beef raised the natural way.
-Certified Humane® and sourced from Angus cattle with verifiable genetics, Aspen Ridge beef offers exceptional marbling and succulent flavors.
+Sourced from Angus cattle with verifiable genetics, Aspen Ridge beef offers exceptional marbling and succulent flavors.
 Our beef routinely grades USDA Prime and Choice, placing it among delectable, high-quality beef cuts.
 Whether you choose America’s favorite steak or a lean, buttery Natural Angus tenderloin, you’ll experience unmatched flavor from Aspen Ridge beef.